esa/polyhedral-gravity-model/docs/background/mesh_integrity.rst

 normal.
 This way, the `Polyhedron` ensures correct results even if a mistake occurs during the definition.

-Since we are in 3D and might have concave and convex polyhedrons, the viable option is the `Möller–Trumbore intersection algorithm <https://en.wikipedia.org/wiki/Möller–Trumbore_intersection_algorithm>`__.
+Since we are in 3D and might have concave and convex polyhedrons, the most viable option is the `Möller–Trumbore intersection algorithm <https://en.wikipedia.org/wiki/Möller–Trumbore_intersection_algorithm>`__.
-It checks the amount of intersections the plane unit normal has with the polyhedron.
+It checks the amount of intersections each plane unit normal has with the polyhedron.
-If its an even number, the normals is :code:`OUTWARDS` pointing, otherwise :code:`INWARDS`.
+If this is an even number, the normal is :code:`OUTWARDS` pointing, otherwise :code:`INWARDS`.
 In the *current implementation*, we implement a naiv version which takes :math:`O(n^2)` operations - which can get quite expensive for polyhedrons with many faces.

-To make this as straightforward to use as possible, we provide four options for the construction of a polyhedron in the form of the enum :code:`PolyhedronIntegrity`:
+To make this as straightforward to use, we provide four options for the construction of a polyhedron in the form of the enum :code:`PolyhedronIntegrity`:

 +-----------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+----------------------------+----------------+